Datacenter vs Residential vs ISP Proxies: A Comparison

 - Expensive – because they’re harder to get and maintain than datacenter proxies, residential IPs cost more.
 They also have a different pricing model: traffic instead of IPs.

 - Websites that have a strict protection mechanism.
-That would be social media platforms, sneaker stores, highly-scraper sites like Wayfair or Google.
+That would be social media platforms, sneaker stores, highly-scraped sites like Wayfair.

 - Location-sensitive tasks.
 Residential proxies are very helpful if you need to view localized content (think city-level) or verify ads.